ricardotwumasi/burnout-paediatric-surgery-meta/README.md

 ## Overview

 This repository contains the complete code and data for a systematic review and meta-analysis examining burnout prevalence among paediatric surgeons.
-The analysis includes 14 studies capturing data from approximately 24,200 PAs published between 2018-2024.
+The analysis includes 15 studies capturing data from a total of 2757 paediatric surgeons.

 ## 💻 Requirements